 At the same time, the hospital, doctors, therapists and your pharmacy will begin billing you for care and treatment right away.
 Answering the question, “Who will pay the bills?” will require exploration and investigation into relevant facts such as the following:

 - Do you have auto insurance, including medical coverage?

 - Do you have an accident policy issued by a credit card or other private insurer?

 - Are you covered by Medicare or Medicaid?

-- How can you tap into the insurance resources of a negligent party who caused your car or truck crash to pay some or all of your medical bills?
+- How can you tap into the insurance resources of a negligent party that caused your car or truck crash to pay some or all of your medical bills?

 A personal injury attorney can help you pursue compensation from responsible parties — including your own insurance companies.
 Equally important, your knowledgeable car or truck accident lawyer can help you navigate the minefield of insurance claims, counterclaims, subrogation interests and red tape in general.

-The Law Offices of Wade E. Byrd has helped injury victims regain control of their lives by holding negligent persons or entities accountable in a court of law.
+The Law Offices of Wade E. Byrd P.A. in Fayetteville, has helped injury victims regain control of their lives by holding negligent people and entities accountable in court.
 Our personal injury attorneys can help you pick up the pieces of your life after an auto accident, hospital malpractice or other tragedy has torn it apart.

 We offer a free initial consultation and can help answer questions about how to get your medical bills paid after suffering a serious or catastrophic injury in a car or truck crash.
-Call 910-323-2555 or e-mail us to discuss your auto accident case, your medical needs and your legal options.
-We represent clients throughout North Carolina, South Carolina, Tennessee, Virginia, West Virginia, Georgia and Pennsylvania.
+Call 910-779-3135 or email us to discuss your auto accident case, your medical needs and your legal options.
+We represent clients throughout North Carolina, South Carolina and Pennsylvania.